 Performance Bonds, also known as margins, are deposits held at CME Clearing to ensure that clearing members can meet their obligations to their customers and to CME Clearing.
 Performance bond requirements vary by product and market volatility.

 Initial margin is the margin that market participants must pay when they initiate their position with their clearing firm whereas maintenance margin is the minimum level at which market participants must keep in their account, or "maintain" in their account over time.
+If subsequently margin equity falls below maintenance margin, a call must be issued to bring the account up to initial margin.

 CME Group requires performance bonds, more commonly known as margins, for all of our products.
 Currently, only the exchange margins for our futures products are available online.
 Portfolio and options margins can only be calculated in SPAN.